-We are pleased to announce we are now accepting applications for the 2023 Blaze Your Own Trail Scholarship Program!
+Applications for the 2023 Blaze Your Own Trail Scholarship Program are closed.

 TrailHeads is committed to helping people overcome challenges of all kinds.
 We strive to make giving back an integral part of our culture, and we’re proud of our longstanding partnerships with amazing organizations such as Guiding Eyes for the Blind and Make A Wish.

 Through the creation of this scholarship program, our goal is to recognize and support students who have faced and overcome their own challenges.

 We realize that it takes a lot of hard work and sacrifice to reach your educational goals.
 Although our contribution is small in comparison to the effort you are sure to put forth in pursuit of your goals, through our scholarship program we look forward to easing the way as you blaze your own trail to academic success.

 - One time $1,000 scholarship which can be paid towards tuition, books, computers, room and board, or any education related expense.